AthinaLange/CoastalLens/README.md

 # Coastal UAV rectification software
+Software to rectify and create CIRN products for coastal imagery UAV data.

 ## Installation
 Requires exiftool and ffmpeg.
 Requires XXX MATLAB toolboxes.

 ### Testing
 This toolbox is currently in testing phase on the following systems: